Energy from grass cuttings

 The trial is part of a £4 million project which is funded by the Department of Transport.

-In partnership with West Sussex Council, the Greenprint project will investigate ways cuttings could be used to make biogas, biomethane fuel for vehicles and an additive for asphalt road surfacing material called biochar.
+In partnership with West Sussex Council, the Greenprint project is investigating ways in which cuttings could be used to make biogas, biomethane fuel for vehicles, and an additive for asphalt road surfacing material called biochar.

 What we are doing

-We will be using new machinery to cut and collect grass from selected green spaces and highway verges we manage, where we would normally leave the cuttings on the ground.
+We are using new machinery to cut and collect grass from selected green spaces and highway verges we manage, where we would normally leave the cuttings on the ground.

-The number of cuts will also be reduced from typically 8-10 times a year to 2-5 times.
+The number of cuts will also be reduced from typically 8 to 10 times a year to 4 to 5 times.

 The cut grass will be mixed with the household food waste already collected by our waste services and taken to the energy-from-waste plant in Avonmouth.
-There the mixture gets turned into biogas, biomethane or biochar using a process called anaerobic digestion.
+Using a process called anaerobic digestion the mixture then gets converted into biogas, biomethane or biochar.

 How it helps